From Training Sergeant to Deputy Chief: How Tom Bailey Leveraged MS-LEPSL for Career Advancement

 5 min read

 Tom Bailey has worked in civilian law enforcement for more than 20 years.
-A military veteran who served his country in Operation Desert Storm, he has since worked as a law enforcement professional in almost every possible capacity – from patrol to detective to community resources and public information officer – and has worked in a supervisory role for the last four years.
-He is a current student in the 100% Online Master of Science in Law Enforcement and Public Safety degree program at the University of San Diego, and credits his experiences with the program for his recent promotion from Training Sergeant to Commander.
+A veteran of Operation Desert Storm, where he served in Saudi Arabia as a military policeman in the Army, he has since worked as a law enforcement professional in almost every possible capacity – from patrol to detective to community resources and now Deputy Chief.
+He is a 2017 graduate of the MS in Law Enforcement and Public Safety program at the University of San Diego, and credits his experiences with the program for his promotion from Training Sergeant to Commander.
 As Tom said in reference to his assessment for Commander, “I spoke quite a bit about the USD program and all of the themes we are discussing, and I know it made all the difference.”

 Why did you decide to become a law enforcement professional?